-Chapter 13 – The heir to the throne
+Chapter 13 – The Heir to the Throne

+It hardly requires a psychologist to detect the solid grounds for mutual bitterness between them.
 Years later, after the death of Empress, when Joseph became the sole ruler, the poor relations between brother and sister drove Marianne’s decision to leave Vienna for Klagenfurt, where she spent the rest of her life.

 Leave a Reply